usexfg/DIGM/README.md

 Three distinct tokens power the DIGM ecosystem, each with a specific and crucial role.

-### **DI₲M Token: The Right to Host**
+### **DI₲M Coin: The Right to Host**

-The DI₲M token (XFG-colored coin) is the key that unlocks an artist's ability to participate in the marketplace.
-To sell music on the platform, an artist must hold a DI₲M token.
+**DI₲M** : (XFG-colored coin) key that unlocks the artist's ability to offer albums for sale in the DIGM audio marketplace.
+To sell music on the platform, it must be an album, publishing artist must hold sole copyrights, and must hold a DI₲M coin.
 This mechanism serves several purposes:
-*   It creates a stable, committed base of established (or upcoming) artists/labels who wish to host their audio albums on DIGM.
+*   It creates a stable, committed base of established & upcoming artists/labels who wish to host their audio catalogue on DIGM.
-*   With a **fixed maximum supply of only 100,000**, it ensures DIGM platform's growth is organic and prevents oversaturation while preserving value for participating artists.
+*   With a **fixed maximum supply of only 100,000**, it ensures DIGM platform growth is organic and prevents oversaturation while preserving value for participating artists.
-*   Also acts as a quality-control and anti-spam measure, as catalogue hosting rights have tangible value.
+*   Also acts as quality-control and anti-spam measure to an extent, as catalogue hosting rights have tangible value.

-### **PARA Token: The Currency of Streaming**
+### **PARA Token(s): The Currency of Streaming**

-The PARA token is designed to reward activity and bootstrap a thriving micro-economy around listening.
+**PARA** : designed to reward activity and bootstrap a thriving micro-economy around listening.
 *   **Earned by Listening:** Both artists and listeners earn PARA for every second of airtime on Paradio.
 *   **Freemium Access:** The platform introduces a novel "Proof-of-Listener" system.
 By contributing a minimal amount of computational hashpower through a built-in, opt-in proxy miner, listeners can unlock freemium without ads!
 Or enhanced earning of para rewards for premium users.
 This creates a sustainable freemium model without relying on tired, invasive ads or costly subscriptions.
 *   **The Artist/Listener Economy:** PARA is designed to be the defacto currency for audio streaming.
 Ofc, para can also be used for tipping, platform features, and even non-platform features.
 Users are encouraged to build or integrate their own novel ways to use their para tokens for their own purposes- expanding the artist/listener economy to be utilized & enjoyed by music communities worldwide.

-### **CURA Token: The Currency of Curation**
+### **CURA : The Curation Nation**

-The CURA token is designed to provide curators with the ability to create an income simply by curating DIGM platform playlists.
+**CURA** : (XFG-colored coin) designed to provide curators with the ability to create playlists by curating DIGM platform artist's singles via Paradio curation stations.
-*   **Earned by Listening:** - to earn a CURA token, curators must first earn enough Para to be able to burn (x amount) in order to create a CURA token.
+*   "**Are You Experienced?**" - to mint a CURA coin, curators must first own enough Para to stake _x_ amount as a show of platform experience.
-*   Both artists and listeners share a small percentage of their PARA when added / listening to curators' playlists.
+*   **Earn An Income:** Both artist and listener each share 30% from their PARA streaming rewards with curator when song* is played on/ when listening to a playlist created by curator. (*)song as in: album preview tracks (up to 2 tracks per album) used for Paradio & artist-browsable streaming (premium)
 *   More info soon. ;)

 ## **5. For the Artist: Reclaim Your Art**